-Fill in the main application for student finance including the section on applying for Childcare Grant (CCG).
+Fill in the main application for student finance including the section on applying for Childcare Grant.

-Download a CCG application form (CCG1) from your student finance account, fill this in and return it to us.
+Download a Childcare Grant application form (CCG1) from your student finance account, fill this in and return it to us.

 You don't need to know your childcare provider details to get your first payment.
 You'll be asked for an estimate of your weekly costs.
 To avoid having to repay anything it's important to give a realistic estimate of your childcare costs.